whichjdk/whichjdk.com/README.md

 ## TL;DR

-In most cases, use the latest [Adoptium OpenJDK LTS version](https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot).
+In most cases, use the latest [Adoptium OpenJDK LTS version](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot) for your platform architecture (which usually is `x64`).

+## Distributions